jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 - You have a climbing speed equal to your walking speed.
 - You can move up, down, and across vertical surfaces and upside down along ceilings, while leaving your hands free.
 - You can’t be caught in webs of any sort and can move through webs as if they were difficult terrain.
-- You can use an action to cast the [[web]] spell (save DC 13).
+- You can use an action to cast the [[Web]] spell (save DC 13).
 The web created by the spell fills twice its normal area.
 Once used, this property of the cloak can’t be used again until the next dawn.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#CloakofDisplacement)[Cloak of Displacement](https://www.dndbeyond.com/magic-items/4605-cloak-of-displacement)

 Wondrous item, rare (requires attunement)

 While you wear this cloak, it projects an illusion that makes you appear to be standing in a place near your actual location, causing any creature to have disadvantage on attack rolls against you.
 If you take damage, the property ceases to function until the start of your next turn.
-This property is suppressed while you are [[incapacitated]], [[restrained]], or otherwise unable to move.
+This property is suppressed while you are [[Incapacitated]], [[Restrained]], or otherwise unable to move.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#CloakofElvenkind)[Cloak of Elvenkind](https://www.dndbeyond.com/magic-items/4606-cloak-of-elvenkind)

 Wondrous item, uncommon (requires attunement)

-While you wear this cloak with its hood up, Wisdom ([[Perception]]) checks made to see you have disadvantage, and you have advantage on Dexterity ([[Stealth]]) checks made to hide, as the cloak’s color shifts to camouflage you.
+While you wear this cloak with its hood up, Wisdom ([[Perception]]) checks made to see you have disadvantage, and you have advantage on Dexterity ([[4.
+Resources/_Gameplay/AdventuringRef/Stealth]]) checks made to hide, as the cloak’s color shifts to camouflage you.
 Pulling the hood up or down requires an action.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#CloakofProtection)[Cloak of Protection](https://www.dndbeyond.com/magic-items/4607-cloak-of-protection)